sendgrid/docs/source/User_Guide/Legacy_Newsletter/migration_checklist.md

 Moving from Legacy Newsletter to Marketing Campaigns
 {% endanchor %}

-If you haven't made the switch yet, you can still access your data and contacts for a limited time.
+{% warning %}
+The ability to retrieve data such as lists, templates, or statistics will only be available for a short grace period.
+Please act now to download your data or migrate any assets to Marketing Campaigns.
+{% endwarning %}

 The migration to Marketing Campaigns is not automatic.
 We’ve built a [robust toolkit]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/index.html) to help make the manual migration steps fast and simple.
-This high-level checklist is part of the toolkit and is designed to help you think through important considerations as you make the move to Marketing Campaigns. ah,
+This high-level checklist is part of the toolkit and is designed to help you think through important considerations as you make the move to Marketing Campaigns.

 {% anchor h3 %}
 1. Familiarize yourself with Marketing Campaigns.
 {% endanchor %}